reusability/extract/README.md

 # GitHub Mining

+This project is meant to allow to run static metrics analysis tools on GitHub projects.
+It allows to run the analysis tool on different releases of the same projects.

 # Project Setup
 1. Go to `.github/workflows` and update documents depending on the projects name, the branching structures, PRs, etc.